 - Report any sewer problems, odors or overflows

-- Recycle motor oil, paint, and other toxic materials at the City's Household Hazardous Waste Collection Facility, or use the Curbside Oil Recycling program available to City Residents through Paso Robles Waste Disposal.
+- Recycle motor oil, paint, and other toxic materials at the City's Household Hazardous Waste Collection Facility, or use the Curbside Oil Recycling program available to City Residents.
 For more information, check out the Hazardous Waste page, accessible from the main Utilities web page.

 - Locate your buildings' outside cleanout and backflow prevention device.
 A cleanout is most often a 4" green circular lid, and a backflow is a 6" green circular lid located next to the cleanout.